 7. Coercing the woman to submit

 An immature leader may think of follow as unconditional surrender and obedience.
 However, the surrender and obedience in tango is not unilateral, but mutual.
-Tango is about intimacy, empathy, adaptation, comfort, harmony and freedom.
-Both lead and follow should be gentle, thoughtful, moderate and comfortable.
+Tango is about intimacy, coziness, empathy, adaptation, harmony and freedom.
+Both lead and follow should be gentle, thoughtful and comfortable.
 To lead is not to coerce, but to guide, support, collaborate, adapt, protect, and help the woman to unfold her skills and beauty.
 Just as the woman should submit to the lead, the man, too, should submit to the need of the woman.
 There must not be any coerce in leading.

 9. Not giving her support

-Letting her be free in the dance does not mean letting her dance alone without your support.
+Letting her be free does not mean letting her dance alone without your support.
 An inexperienced man often just sends a signal and then waits for the woman to follow, but fails to provide the support that she needs in her dancing.
 In fact, such support is crucial because she is leaning on you.
 If you withdraw your support, even if you lean back only slightly, that could cause her to lose balance and compromise the quality of her dance.
-When she moves away from you, you have to follow her to maintain your support for her.
+When she moves away from you, you have to move with her to maintain your support for her.
 When she moves into you, you have to retreat while not lose the support for her.
 Otherwise, she will feel falling away.

 10. Overlooking ancillary actions

 The lack of understanding of the structure of the movement is another problem of a beginner.
 Most steps in tango are not composed of only one action, but a combination of several actions.
-For example, dancing the ocho from the crossed position includes five actions: unwinding, taking a forward step, pivoting and swiveling the hips, taking another forward step, and pivoting and swiveling the hips again.
-Thus, the entire sequence needs to be led in five action steps.
+For example, dancing ocho from the crossed position includes five actions: unwinding the leg, taking a forward step, pivoting and swiveling the hips, taking another forward step, and pivoting and swiveling the hips again.
+Thus the entire sequence needs to be led in five action steps.
 If you do not break down the sequence and attempt to bring out two actions in one lead, that will make it hard for the woman.
 Beginners tend to focus on the main action and overlook the ancillary action.
 For example, the man may directly lead the woman to take a forward step without unwinding her crossed leg first, or lead her to step forward while she is yet to complete her pivot and hip rotation.

 11. Lacking of sophisticated musicality

-The tendency of overlooking ancillary actions is reflected especially in the beginner’s handling of music.
+The tendency of overlooking ancillary actions is reflected also in the beginner’s handling of music.
 The musicality of the beginner is often raw and untrained.
 He may be able to identify the rhythm and lead the woman to step on the beat, but his handling of the ancillary actions is often crude and unmusical.
-Still use the example of the ocho, in which the beginner tends to focus on the main action, i.e., the forward step.
+Still use the example of ocho, in which the beginner tends to focus on the main action, i.e., the forward step.
 Once a forward step is made, he immediately moves on to lead the next forward step.
-While both steps may be led on the beat, the transitional action between the two steps, namely pivot and rotation, often is led without smoothness.
+While both steps may be led on the beat, the transitional action between the two steps, namely pivot and hip rotation, often is led without smoothness.
 Such lead cannot satisfy a mature follower who wants the leader to handle all aspects of the entire sequence in an exquisite way that every detail of the sequence meets the rhythm, melody, speed and mood of the music perfectly.
-Only in such a fashion dancing tango becomes truly a treat.
+Only in such a fashion dancing tango becomes a real treat.

 We sometimes see men short of good taste use their partner as a foil for their own self-display.
 Such men have invented more and more exhibitional steps for themselves, showing off at the milonga and drawing eyeballs to their performance.
-In my view this is a bad trend in tango today, because which is in contradiction to the essence of tango.
-A man does not need to compete with the woman for attention.
+In my view this is a bad trend in tango today, because it is in contradiction to the essence of tango.
+A man does not need to compete with his woman partner for attention.
 On the contrary, his job is to display her beauty.
 Instead of drawing eyeballs to himself, he should focus on making her feel pampered in his arms, shining her, and letting her be the center of attention.
 A leader's maturity is measured by how his partner dances, not by his own exhibition.